Inspiration

 Always plan and pack for unpredictable weather.

-Thanks for reading
+Thanks for reading our itinerary to South Norway

-If you’ve been to South Norway, it would be awesome to hear your best tips in the comments.
+If you’ve been to south Norway, it would be awesome to hear your best tips in the comments.

 If you haven’t been yet but would like to, please don’t hesitate to ask us about anything.